mtg-toolbox/mtg-toolbox.github.io/docs/MIDI_GENERATION_tools/GrooveTransformerVST/A_Overview.md

 </div>

+    The best way to think about this is that the system can playback pre-programmed patterns, while also adapting the playback to a live rhythmic source in real-time.

 The introduction of the third pattern results in a triangular space, where the user can navigate between the three patterns.